-As outlined in the above table, in Years 1 and 2 you are expected to attend a number of EASTBIO (faceto-face and online) training events and activities, some mandatory for your cohort, some optional.
+As outlined in the above table, in Years 1 and 2 you are expected to attend a number of EASTBIO (face-to-face and online) training events and activities, some mandatory for your cohort, some optional.
 In this Handbook, we refer to attendance of EASTBIO events as your training requirements, in accordance with your contractual obligations as UKRI-funded students.
 Attendance of these designated events - a mix of mandatory and optional courses - should provide you with 200 training points in total by the end of your second year of PhD study.
-We recommend that you should aim to collect 120 points by the end of your first year of study.
+We recommend that you should aim to collect 120 training points by the end of your first year of study.
 Although there are specific mandatory EASTBIO events in Year 3 and 4, these carry no credit.
 For an overview, see the following Table.

-Table 2: EASTBIO Credit System, 2020 2021
+Table 1: EASTBIO Credit System, per year of study

-Mandatory with points Optional with points Mandatory with no points Optional with no points Year 1 Induction - 10 Research Symposium - 10 Research Integrity - 10 4 Thematic meetings - 40 Masterclasses Set 1 - 30 PIPS/CASE Q&A - 10 Presentation skills - 10 1 out of 2 Enterprise skills training - 10 Masterclasses Set 2, 3 - 10 each course SysMIC course - 20 (1 module) or 50 (2 modules) Coding Club - 10 Public Engagement (2 days/year) Good enough practices in research computing Total credits Y1 Actual ~120/ Overall minimum 120 Year 2 Research Symposium - 10 Build your PhD Resilience - 10 Science Communication - 10 1 Thematic meeting - 10 points Masterclasses Set 2, 3 - 10 each course Advanced Bioscience Training - 10 each course PIPS or Collaborative Placement Industry Symposium Public Engagement (2 days/year) Enterprise skills training Total credits Y1 & 2 Actual ~160/ Overall minimum 200 Year 3 Students expected to take optional courses & record these on their Professional Development Record, to be made available upon EASTBIO request.
+Mandatory with points Optional with points Mandatory Optional with no with no points points Year 1 Induction - 10 Research Symposium - 10 Research Integrity - 10 4 Thematic meetings - 40 Masterclasses Set 1 - 30 PIPS/Collaborative placements Q&A - 10 Presentation skills - 10 1 out of 2 Enterprise skills training - 10 Masterclasses Set 2, 3 - 10 each course SysMIC course - 20 (1 module) or 50 (2 modules) Coding Club - 10 Public Engagement (2 days/year) Mantra - https:// mantra.edina. ac.uk Other non- EASTBIO training Total credits Y1 Actual 120 to 130/ Overall minimum 120 Year 2 Research Symposium - 10 Build your PhD Resilience - 10 Science Communication - 10 1 Thematic meeting - 10 points Masterclasses Set 2, 3 - 10 each course Advanced Bioscience Training - 10 each course PIPS or Collaborative Placement Industry Symposium Public Engagement (2 days/year) Enterprise skills training (2 options) Other non- EASTBIO training Total credits Actual ∼160/ Overall mini mum 200 ( ) . , Year 3 Students expected to take optional courses & record these on their Professional Development Record, to be made available upon EASTBIO request.
 PIPS or Collaborative Placement Public Engagement (2 days/year) Making the Most of your Final Year Advanced Bioscience Training Industry Skills School Industry Symposium Year 4 Students expected to take optional courses & record these on their Professional Development Record, to be made available upon EASTBIO request.
 Public Engagement (2 days/year) Industry Skills School Making the Most of your Final Year